iExecBlockchainComputing/iexec-dapps-registry/README.md

 ##Roadmap
 by 1/19 Deploying mnist task on iexec blockchain.

-by 1/31 Launching the user interface.One can load any data and ask calculation.
+by 1/31 Launching the user interface.One can load any data and ask calculations.

-by 2/10 Challenging to auto scaling.
+by 2/10 Challenge to auto scaling.
         Applying to Dapps store.

 ##Component diagram